 How to Import PST to Shared Mailbox Office 365?
 Step By Step Solution

-PST files may cause a headache to users outside the Exchange Server environment.
+PST files may cause a headache for users outside the Exchange Server environment.
 From the eDiscovery point of view, PST files are not considered a secure option for data security.
 When it comes to data migration, it is common to find that users have accumulated a large amount of data in gigabytes or possibly, terabytes.
-Hence, it is required to transport the emails from the mail server and store it in the PST file format.
-For these problems, Microsoft offers a tool named PST Capture Tool.
-Microsoft allows the users to import PST to shared mailbox Office 365 with the help of Import Service.

 But, there are some prerequisites before the transfer process starts:

-- An admin account on the O365 tenant
+1. An admin account on the O365 tenant

-- Import Export Mailbox role assigned to the admins
+2. Import Export Mailbox role assigned to the admins

 How to Import PST to Shared Mailbox Office 365 Manually?